 Watch the sugar

-Doctors have found how simple sugar and processed food deprives our gut bacteria of some nourishment.
+Doctors have found how simple sugar and processed food deprive our gut bacteria of some nourishment.
 Simple sugars are table sugars and other sweeteners found in syrups, fruit juice concentrates, or desserts made of raw brown or white sugar.

 Our gut bacteria feed on complex sugar - food high in fiber or natural sugars such as whole grains, nuts, seeds, legumes, fruits, veggies, and dairy products.
-Depriving our gut microbiomes of high fiber causes an imbalance that instead makes one crave for more simple sugar which also causes inflammation in the body.
+Depriving our gut microbiomes of high fiber causes an imbalance that instead makes one crave more simple sugar which also causes inflammation in the body.